 By the way, all the ACES film / TV productions that I supervised employed the above color-pipeline for the online.
 Paradigmatically for an SDR workflow, this means rushes transcoded ―with an ACES-compliant software and in one passage― into a proxy format (typically DNxHR or ProRes wrapped in MXF), color-encoded in Rec.709 or Rec.2020 ― cameras’ Input Transforms, then the show-LUT and/or on-set CDLs, then the Rec.709 Output Transform.

-All in all, the common mistakes for on-location and online departments, for any ACES projects, are:
+All in all, the common mistakes for on-location and offline departments, for any ACES projects, are:

 - pre-viewing / checking camera footage using non-ACES conversion software to on-set / near-set monitors;